 At 80-quarts, the ice cart is designed to hold enough beverages for an entire backyard crowd.
 The wheels are 2” x 1”, and two of them lock in place so you don’t have to worry about the unit being unstable under a full load.

-A couple other functional features include a built-in bottle opener/cap catcher, drainage plug for easy cleanup, and a hinged double sided lid for easy access without having to open the whole unit.
+A couple of other functional features include a built-in bottle opener/cap catcher, drainage plug for easy cleanup, and a hinged double-sided lid for easy access without having to open the whole unit.

 The TXK-0802 is constructed with high-grade 304 stainless steel, and the bronze speckled finish on the lid and legs adds just a little extra hint of flair and style.
 Overall, a super nice-looking permanent-fixture backyard cooler that we highly recommend.